-You can be charged with simple assault even if no physical contact is made and there are no injuries.
+You can be charged with simple assault even if no physical contact is made and there is no physical injury.

 In Ohio, it is illegal for anyone to knowingly cause serious physical harm to another person or unborn child in a fit of rage or sudden passion.
 You can also be charged with aggravated assault if you cause or attempt to cause harm with a deadly weapon.

 The State of Ohio considers aggravated assault to be a crime of passion.
-This charge is largely based on your mental state at the time of the crime.
+This charge is largely based on your mental state during the crime.

-Aggravated assault is typically a fourth-degree felony, but it can be escalated to a third-degree felony if the assault is direct at a police officer.
+Aggravated assault is typically a fourth-degree felony, but it can be escalated to a third-degree felony if the assault is directed at a police officer.

 The most serious of assault crimes in Ohio.
 You can be charged with felonious assault if:

 Felonious assault is usually charged as a second-degree felony.
 The charge can be escalated to a first-degree felony if the assault is directed at a law enforcement officer.

 In Ohio, you can also be charged with felonious assault if you engage in sexual conduct with a person while knowingly positive for HIV if: